 - 17th Street, “A” to “Q” streets

 Frequently Asked Questions

 Green Light Lincoln kicked off January 1, 2016.
 Implementation of Phases 1 and 2 is complete, and Phase 3 is underway in 2019.

 - Why can’t we flash the lights at night like other cities?

-The use of late night (off-peak) flashing operations is being evaluated as part of Phase 1 and Phase 2 activities.
+The use of late night (off-peak) flashing operations was evaluated as part of previous phases.

 As it currently stands, Lincoln does not implement late night (off-peak) flashing schedules for the signals.
 The industry has leaned away from this in recent years, based upon recommendations from Federal Highway Administration (FHWA) regarding safety concerns.